-&lt;sup>26 Data specification guidance for the AMH program is available at https://medicaid.ncdhhs.gov/transformation/advanced-medical-home/advanced-medical-home-data-specification-guidance
+26 Data specification guidance for the AMH program is available at https://medicaid.ncdhhs.gov/transformation/advanced-medical-home/advanced-medical-home-data-specification-guidance

-- 4. Acuity tiering and risk stratification data.
-Tailored Plans will receive an acuity tier (e.g., low, medium, high) from the Department; Tailored Plans will be required to transmit acuity tier to AMH+ practices and CMAs (and results and methods of any risk stratification they conduct). - 5.
+- 3. Member claims/encounter data, including historical physical (PH), behavioral health, and pharmacy (Rx) claims/encounter data with new data delivered monthly (PH/BH) or weekly (Rx). - 4.
+Acuity tiering27 and risk stratification data.
+Tailored Plans/PIHPs will receive an acuity tier (e.g., low, medium, high) from the Department; Tailored Plans/PIHPs will be required to transmit acuity tier to AMH+ practices and CMAs (and results and methods of any risk stratification they conduct). - 5.
 Quality measure performance information at the practice level. - 6.
 Other data to support Tailored Care Management (e.g., previously established care plans, ADT data, historical member clinical info).

-To streamline information exchange, and reduce costs and administrative burden for all stakeholders, the Department has developed standard file layouts to assist with the exchange of most of the data required for effective Tailored Care Management.
+To streamline information exchange, and reduce costs and administrative burden for all stakeholders, the Department has developed standard file layouts to assist with the exchange of most of the data required for effective Tailored Care Management.28